More Romantic Stories Page

 out things Sophie could not hear.
 Today they were

-making snowball as they went, throwing them at one
+making snowballs as they went, throwing them at

-another.
-One snowball missed and smackd hard into
+one another.
+One snowball missed and smacked hard

-slipped off the edge of her oval rag rug.
+the rocker slipped off the edge of her oval rag

-The girl dilly-dallied after the boys, in twos
+The girls dilly-dallied after the boys, in twos

 and threes, cupping their mittened hands over their